proteincakery.com

 Ingredients

-• ½ cup natural vanilla whey protein powder 45g
+• ½ cup vanilla whey protein concentrate (or isolate) 45g

 • 1 teaspoon ground cinnamon